May 5, 2007 Articles of

 Palfrey piqued fascination, and anxiety, by first threatening to sell phone

-apparently for free, to ABC News.
-She is scheduled to appear Monday in U.S.
+for free, to ABC News.
+She is scheduled to appear Monday in U.S. District

-District Court in the District of Columbia.
-On Friday, Randall Tobias resigned
+Court in the District of Columbia.
+On Friday, Randall Tobias resigned as deputy

-as deputy secretary of state one day after confirming to Brian Ross of ABC that
+secretary of state one day after confirming to Brian Ross of ABC that he had

-he had patronized the Pamela Martin firm.
-Saturday on "Good Morning America,"
+patronized the Pamela Martin firm.
+Saturday on "Good Morning America," Ross

-had been "no sex," Ross quoted Tobias as saying, and that recently he has used
+There had been "no sex," Ross quoted Tobias as saying, and that recently he

-another service, "with Central American gals," for massages.
-Tobias, 65 and
+has used another service, "with Central American gals," for massages.
+Tobias,

-married, was director of U.S. Foreign Assistance and administrator of the U.S.
+65 and married, was director of U.S. Foreign Assistance and administrator

 Palfrey's attorney, Montgomery Blair Sibley, said Friday that he has been

-if accommodations could be made to keep their identities private.
-ABC is
+asked if accommodations could be made to keep their identities private.
+ABC

 "Very prominent people"

-some "very prominent people," and a number of women with "important and serious
+of some "very prominent people," and a number of women with "important and

-jobs" who had worked as escorts for the firm.
-The disclosures have been made
+serious jobs" who had worked as escorts for the firm.
+The disclosures have

-sparely and artfully.
-Two weeks ago, in court documents about calling former
+been made sparely and artfully.
+Two weeks ago, in court documents about calling

-clients to testify on her behalf, Palfrey named Harlan Ullman, an academic whose
+former clients to testify on her behalf, Palfrey named Harlan Ullman, an academic

-main claim to fame was a scholarly paper he wrote more than a decade ago on the
+whose main claim to fame was a scholarly paper he wrote more than a decade

-military strategy known as "shock and awe."
-Responded Ullman: "It doesn't
+ago on the military strategy known as "shock and awe."
+Responded Ullman: "It

 Sibley also filed notice that he intends to depose political consultant Dick

-declined to comment on either Tobias' resignation or other names that could
+to comment on either Tobias' resignation or other names that could arise.

-arise.
-"As the old saying goes, 'I need to dance with the guy who brung me,' "
+"As the old saying goes, 'I need to dance with the guy who brung me,' " she

 interview will be an exclusive one.
 I am sure you can understand my situation."

-has dropped intriguing hints about herself over the years but demurs when asked
+She has dropped intriguing hints about herself over the years but demurs when

-for an interview about her life.
-"I am not a quitter," Palfrey wrote in another
+asked for an interview about her life.
+"I am not a quitter," Palfrey wrote

-e-mail.
-"Additionally, I abhor injustice, on any level and in any forum.
-I
+in another e-mail.
+"Additionally, I abhor injustice, on any level and in any

-frankly persist despite life's barriers.
-It is no more complicated than this."
+forum.
+I frankly persist despite life's barriers.
+It is no more complicated

-history: In 1992, she pleaded guilty to attempted felony pimping.
-She started
+of her history: In 1992, she pleaded guilty to attempted felony pimping.
+She

 Appalled, disgusted drove her to start her own agency

-"appalled and disgusted" by how "seedy, lazy and incompetent" other escort
+and disgusted" by how "seedy, lazy and incompetent" other escort agencies

-agencies were, she wrote in court papers.
-An avowed teetotaler, she said she did
+were, she wrote in court papers.
+An avowed teetotaler, she said she did not

-not like the drug-related atmosphere.
-"I decided to branch out, so to speak,
+like the drug-related atmosphere.
+"I decided to branch out, so to speak, from

 other women," she said in her California legal pleadings.
 Palfrey's business